 Infrastructures for Large Scale Data Management and Analysis at UPM

-Students will be able to do internships and cooperate with large companies like Telefonica, Indra, Atos and also with startups from UPM in the area of Big Data: Localidata and LeanXcale.
+Students will be able to do internships and cooperate with large companies like Telefonica, Indra, Atos and also with startups from UPM in the area of Big Data such as Localidata and LeanXcale.
 Localidata focuses on the value data chain.
 LeanXcale provides a leading-edge Real-Time Big Data Analytics platform.

-Further information on EIT Digital Master Program in Data Science at UPM can be found here.
+Further information on EIT Digital Master Programme in Data Science at UPM can be found here.